-Dress up winter with fashion books
+Dress up your winter with glittering fashion books

 Love fashion?
 Fascinated by why we wear what we wear?
 Or just fond of looking at pretty pictures?
 Here are five new books that might bring cheer to any would-be stylist.